domonkoss/ceudsd/seminar/2-sql/README.md

 `SELECT COUNT(reported_date) FROM birdstrikes`

-How do we list the distinct states ?
+Last seminar: How do we list the distinct states ?

 `SELECT DISTINCT(state) FROM birdstrikes`